Black Legend of the Spanish Inquisition: Multiple charges

 Another factor that contributed to the high number of inquisitorial investigations was the low conviction ratio.
 Due to its reputation of relative impartiality during its first two centuries of existence, Spanish citizens preferred the inquisitorial tribunal to the secular courts and presented their cases to them whenever possible.
-Those held in secular prisons also did all they could to be transferred to Inquisitorial prisons, since prisoners of the inquisitions had rights while those of the king did not.
-As such, defendants accused of civil infractions would blaspheme or self accuse of false conversion to be transferred to the Inquisition courts, which eventually made the Inquisitors elevate a complaint to the king.
+Those held in secular prisons did all that they could to be transferred to Inquisitorial prisons, since prisoners of the inquisitions had more rights than those of the king.
+As such, defendants accused of civil infractions would blaspheme or turn themselves in as false converts in order to be transferred to the Inquisition courts, which eventually made the Inquisitors elevate a complaint to the king.

-Another factor that helped inflate the number of trials the inquisition is reported to have conducted, especially regarding witchcraft and false conversions, were the groups of accusations that often were investigated together.
+Another factor that helped inflate the number of trials the inquisition is reported to have conducted, especially regarding witchcraft and false conversions, were the groups of accusations that were often investigated together.
 Accusers tended to throw "witchcraft" or other vague accusations into the mix, along with legitimate claims.
-Those cases in which witchcraft was tried along with other, serious accusations, are sometime reported as "trials of witchcraft by the inquisition".
-For example, Eleno de Céspedes was accused of witchcraft during a trial and is often reported as "having been trialed for witchcraft by the inquisition", although the trial began on charges of sodomy, and the later additional charge of witchcraft was dismissed by the tribunal, which convicted de Céspedes only of bigamy.
+These cases in which witchcraft was tried along with other serious accusations are sometimes reported as trials of witchcraft by the inquisition.
+For example, Eleno de Céspedes was accused of witchcraft during a trial and is often reported as having been tried for witchcraft by the inquisition, although the trial began on charges of sodomy, and the later additional charge of witchcraft was dismissed by the tribunal, which convicted de Céspedes only of bigamy.